ljmfong/Poecilia_picta_Evol_Hist/README.md

 # _Poecilia picta_ Evolutionary History Pipeline
 This directory contains scripts and pipelines used in the Evolutionary history of the Poecilia picta sex chromosome by: xxxx.
-For further questions, please contact Lydia Fong: ljmfong@zoology.ubc.ca
+For further questions, please contact Lydia Fong: ljfong@mail.ubc.ca

 The following pipeline is split into 4 parts and is labelled in the respective directories.